RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 We will then compare the modes from the respective models and determine if the additional coarse graining affected the ability to capture such modes.

-To determine if our modes overlap with the direction of conformational change, we must first determine the conformational change between the crystal structures of the **mature** and **A-particle pentamer.** The **conformationMode.py**  scripts take two UNALIGNED pdb files and the set of all eigenvectors determined for the complex.
+To determine if our modes overlap with the direction of the conformational change, we must first determine the conformational change between the crystal structures of the **mature** and **A-particle pentamer.** The **conformationMode.py**  scripts take two UNALIGNED pdb files and the set of all eigenvectors determined for the complex.
 The script aligns the structures, calculates the known conformational change and then identifies which modes contribute to the change.

 Prepare the A-partcile pentamer in PyMol, using the biological assembly: 4n43.pdb1

 Conformation mode
 -------------------------------

-1) Compute overlap between all modes of the EV71_CG4 model:
+1) Compute the overlap between all modes of the EV71_CG4 model:

  ::